ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab11.md

 # About your stages

 The short version:
-* Make the early ones easy to acheive
+* Make the early ones easy to achieve
 * Realize that you might not get all the way to the final stage during SPIS
-* So, to the extent possible, make each stage something you could demo independently
+* Therefore, to the extent possible, make each stage something you could demo independently

 The longer version: